Table of Contents

 To start, Waldo is based out of the UK and first became available to the US market in late 2018.
 The company’s mission is to give its customers the highest quality contacts without the hassle or the price tag.
 Since their launch, they have raised multiple rounds of funding and are now serving customers in Europe, the US, and beyond.

-Shipped to your door in sleek packaging, the lens material these contacts are made of (etafilcon A) was developed in the 1970s.
+Shipped to your door in sleek packaging, Waldo contacts are manufactured in Taiwan by Pegavision and are made of etafilcon A, a material developed in the 1970s.
 Honestly, this material is OK and is the same one used in Acuvue 1-Day Moist.
 However, what many people don’t realize is that Acuvue 1-Day Moist incorporates Lacreon Technology within the lens to retain its moisture throughout the day.
-On the other hand, it’s unclear exactly what lens technology is used on or within Waldo Contacts (and it shows).
+On the other hand, light Sight Supply contacts, it’s unclear exactly what lens technology is used on or within Waldo Contacts (and it shows).

 Powers, availability and more